aj-2801/Fiber_DNS_SBT/README.md

 mpirun -np 64 ./fiber_in_HIT_prog
 ```

+## Example Results

+The `examples/` directory contains representative simulation outputs including:

+- videos of fibers settling and rotating in turbulence,
+- turbulence statistics,
+- dissipation-rate and velocity-fluctuation statistics.

 ## Source Code Availability

 The source code associated with this project is currently maintained in a private repository while related research is ongoing.
 Access may be granted upon request for academic or research purposes.